gusztavvargadr/wordpress/README.md

 This is a sample environment for WordPress Core development based on the [getting started description][WordPress Core Getting Started].
 Please see the [handbook][WordPress Core Handbook] for more information.

-- Vagrant Environment `vagrant up samples.core`
-- Visual Studio Code Remote SSH Target `samples.core`
+- Vagrant Environment and Visual Studio Code Remote SSH Target `samples.core`
 - Visual Studio Code Remote SSH Forwarded Port http://localhost:8889

 [WordPress Core]: #wordpress-core